-Going through scores of photos, it was also impossible not to marvel over what a survivor Joyce is and how many lives she’s lived in her seventy-eight years—starting out as a newborn at a home for unwed mothers on Staten Island, spending much of her childhood in an orphanage, her eighteenth year at a psychiatric hospital, her twenties as a young married mother, her thirties as a budding LGBTQ rights activist, then college student, pioneering LGBT youth advocate, co-founder of the Harvey Milk High School, PhD research scientist, college professor, grandmother, and great-grandmother.
+Going through scores of photos, it was also impossible not to marvel over what a survivor Joyce is and how many lives she’s lived in her 78 years—starting out as a newborn at a home for unwed mothers on Staten Island, spending much of her childhood in an orphanage, her 18th year at a psychiatric hospital, her 20s as a young married mother, her 30s as a budding LGBTQ rights activist, then college student, pioneering LGBTQ youth advocate, cofounder of the Harvey Milk High School, Ph.D. research scientist, college professor, grandmother, and great-grandmother.

-I’m moved to tears when I think of Joyce’s courage and perseverance—and how against all odds she survived the kind of childhood she’s worked so hard in her adult life to make certain wasn’t the fate of other LGBT young people.
+I’m moved to tears when I think of Joyce’s courage and perseverance—and how, against all odds, she survived the kind of childhood she’s worked so hard in her adult life to make certain wasn’t the fate of other young LGBTQ people.
 Dr. Joyce Hunter is my hero.

 Just a quick side note about one of the people Joyce mentions in this episode.
 In her original Making Gay History interview, Joyce said about Hunter College Human Sexuality Professor Mary Lefkarites: “People like Mary need to be appreciated because it took a lot of guts in 1972 for a professor who wasn’t tenured to come down to the gay table in the cafeteria looking for students to speak to her class.”